The seven principles of Leave No Trace

 We all go into the outdoors for different reasons, so we must share.
 Think about others, respect their activities and what they might be trying to get out of their recreational experience.

-Visit the Leave No Trace website for full details and downloadable guides.
+Leave No Trace website has full details and downloadable guides.